 The park is consisting of huge grasslands which attract animals such as elephants, deer and buffalo.
 Grasslands provide a good source of food for the animal and on the other hand, they provide the best places for spotting wild animals.

 MADURU OYA NATIONAL PARK AND SRI LANKA SAFARI HOLIDAYS

-The vegetation of the National park is categorized as the dry evergreen forests with patches of riverine vegetations along the borders of reservoirs and streams.
-The annual rainfall of the park estimated to be around 1,650mm and main rainy season falls from October to January and the North-East monsoon is the leading source of rain here.
+The vegetation of the National park is categorized as dry evergreen forests with patches of riverine vegetation along the borders of reservoirs and streams.
+The annual rainfall of the park is estimated to be around 1,650mm and the main rainy season falls from October to January the North-East monsoon is the leading source of rain here.